 Reducing the Risk of Outliving Your Money

 Realize that Social Security benefits might shrink in the future.
-Today, there are three workers funding Social Security for every retiree.
-By federal estimates, there will be only two workers funding Social Security for every retiree in 2030.
-That does not bode well for the health of the program, especially since nearly one-fifth of Americans will be 65 or older in 2030.4
+In 2000, there were four workers funding Social Security for every retiree receiving benefits.
+By federal estimates, there will be only 2.2 workers funding Social Security for every retiree in 2035.
+This may not bode well for the health of the program.4

-Understand that you may need to work part-time in your sixties and seventies.
+Understand that you may need to work part time in your sixties and seventies.
 The income from part-time work can be an economic lifesaver for retirees.
-Suppose you walk away from your career with $500,000 in retirement savings.
-In your first year of retirement, you decide to withdraw 4% of that for income, or $20,000.
-At that withdrawal rate, not even adjusting for inflation, that money will be gone in 21 years.
-What if you worked part-time and earned $20,000-30,000 a year?
-If you can do that for five or ten years, you effectively give your retirement savings five or ten more years to last and grow.3
+Suppose you walk away from your career with a hypothetical $500,000 in retirement savings.
+In your first year of retirement, you decide to withdraw $25,000 of that for some of your income.
+You keep doing that year after year.
+That money will be gone in 20 years.
+(Inflation might lead you to draw it down faster.)
+What if you worked part time and earned $20,000-30,000 a year?
+If you can do that for five or ten years, you effectively give those retirement savings five or ten more years to last and grow.

 Retire with health insurance and prepare adequately for out-of-pocket costs.
 Financially speaking, this may be the most frustrating part of retirement.
-We can enroll in Medicare at age 65, but how do we handle the premiums for private health insurance if we retire before then?
-Striving to work until you are eligible for Medicare makes economic sense.
-So does building some kind of health care emergency fund for out-of-pocket costs.
-According to data from Health Affairs, those costs approached $16,000 a year in 2014 for Americans aged 65-84, and $35,000 a year for Americans aged 85 or older.4
+You can enroll in Medicare at age 65, but how do you handle the premiums for private health insurance if you retire before then?
+Striving to work until you are eligible for Medicare makes economic sense and so does building a personal health care account.
+According to Fidelity research, a typical 65-year-old couple retiring today will face out-of-pocket health care costs approaching $300,000 over the rest of their lives.5

 Many people may retire unaware of these financial factors.
 With luck and a favorable investing climate, their retirement savings may last a long time.
 Luck is not a plan, however, and hope is not a strategy.
 Those who are retiring unaware of these factors may risk outliving their money.